KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 \text{Gravity}_{\text{centropic}} = f(\text{Orientation}, \text{Intent}) \neq f(\text{Articulation})
 \]

-A being of simple devotion whose heart faces Source generates centropic resonance with L₃ or L₄ without the capacity to articulate what they are participating in.
+A being of simple devotion whose heart faces Aion generates centropic resonance with L₃ or L₄ without the capacity to articulate what they are participating in.
 A being of elaborate knowledge whose intent is self-serving generates no centropic cross-band resonance regardless of their conceptual sophistication.

 This safeguards the lattice from becoming an intellectual trap.
 Sophistication may illuminate the path, but the heart walks it.